-Funding from our research comes from funders of international standing, including: Horizon 2020, the National Institute for Health Research, the Global Challenges Research Fund, Marie Curie, Public Health Agency Northern Ireland and Cancer Research UK.
+Support for our research comes from funders of international standing, including: Horizon 2020, the National Institute for Health Research, the Global Challenges Research Fund, Marie Curie, Public Health Agency Northern Ireland and Cancer Research United Kingdom.
 We have an established and international reputation of both research excellence and impact.

 Early career researchers also enjoy priority access to ring-fenced PhD (DfE) studentships and an informal peer review system to support them in the preparation of grant applications.
 For further information: Athena SWAN | School of Nursing and Midwifery (qub.ac.uk).
 All incoming academic staff are supported through start-up packages for networking and research activities.

 Skills development - seven principles of the Concordat to support the Career Development of Researchers, as evidenced by our recruitment strategies, staff retention, rewards and recognition procedures, training and commitment to ongoing staff development, reflective review of staff progress; and our Equality and Diversity strategy.

 Early career researcher profile and photo – Dr Breidge Boyle